sparkgeo/tpkCloudFormation/README.md

 ![Alt text](docs/Createuser.png)

-Ensure 'Send and invitation to this new user?' is checked.
-And that 'SMS' is unchecked and 'Email' is checked.
-Ensure 'Mark email as verified?' is checked.
+'Send and invitation to this new user?' is checked.

+'SMS' is unchecked.

+'Email' is checked.

+'Mark email as verified?' is checked.

 The user will receive an email with a link to the application's updateUser page where they can use their temporary password to update their account information.